ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

     :target: ../_images/MissionList_LoiterTurns.png

 The mission equivalent of the :ref:`Circle flight mode <circle-mode>`.
-The vehicle will fly a circle around the specified lat, lon and altitude (in meters).
+The vehicle will fly a circle around the specified lat, lon, and altitude (in meters).
 The radius of the circle is controlled by the :ref:`CIRCLE_RADIUS<CIRCLE_RADIUS>` parameter (i.e. cannot be set as part of the mission).